-You will learn what to expect from your employer and your patients.
-This provides answers to your questions that you can use today – no more guessing or fumbling through websites, home health agencies, job boards, etc.
+You will learn what to expect from your employer and patients.
+This provides answers for questions you may have today – no more guessing or fumbling through websites, home health agencies, job boards etc.

 What’s The Purpose of a Home Health Aide Job Description?

 There are many misconceptions about what a HHA actually does.

 Home health aides take care of clients (sometimes referred to as patients) who may be afflicted with an illness and/or disability; clients may also be the elderly who may need care – but in all these cases the clients are in their homes.

 Staying at home for these individuals reduces medical care costs such as nursing homes and allows them to stay in a familiar and comfortable environment.

 The job description, developed by the employer (usually the home health agency), briefly outlining the duties and responsibilities.

 For example, if it left off the fact that you need to change soiled bed sheets and day one you find yourself having to perform this task, it may be a bit unsettling; if it was on the job description then you would have known what to expect.

 Here are some examples of HHA job descriptions to use as a guideline!

 In its simplest form the purpose of a job description is to manage your expectations as you perform your responsibilities.